Dr1p5ter/Corp_Project/README.md

 ## Database Population

 > Since I don't have GUI applications set up at this time, most of the data is pseudo-generated.
 These files can be found in the repository under generator.py as well as its usage.
 All pseudo-generated data is fake and non-exploitable.

+## Current Plans For Now

+> I have been involved in other projects at this moment that corispond with web crawling.
+I will persue this at a later date.